channable/icepeak/docs/IcepeakProtocol.md

 Both of these operations have an optional parameter, called `durable`, which if set, ensures that the action is completed before the response code 202 (accepted) is send back to the client.
-This ensures that no stale data is possible to get via a get call.
-An example of a call that uses `durable` is `http://localhost:3000/foo/bar?durable`
+This ensures that whenever the client might receive the response, it can be sure that the request has been processed on the server.
+An example of a call that uses `durable` is `http://localhost:3000/foo/bar?durable`.

 Example if `durable` is **not** set:
 1. The client sends a PUT command to the server with a new value for `foo`.